-Funky fresh fruit salad with ripe seasonal fruit and naturally sweetened coconut whipped cream.
-The perfect fruit salad to bring to a picnic or barbecue.
+Fruit salad with ripe seasonal fruit and naturally sweetened coconut whipped cream makes for a fresh and frisky side dish.
+The perfect fruit salad to bring to a picnic or barbecue!

 For me, Memorial Day marks the beginning of summer even though there are still three-ish weeks until the summer solstice.
 It’s the first uuuge barbecuing weekend of the year, where we break out our sundresses, sangria, and steak…to me, all the aforementioned = summer.
 Never look back.
 Never surrender.

-As for summer side dishes?
-This fruit salad (or as I like to call it, The Only Fruit Salad Recipe You’ll Ever Need) is PERFECT for whipping up and bringing to your Memorial Day Barbecue…slash any barbecue/grill out…slash any picnic…fruit salad for life.
+This fruit salad (or as I like to call it, The Only Fruit Salad Recipe You’ll Ever Need) is PERFECT for whipping up and bringing to any picnic or barbecue.

 It’s all things…